kanjanalaosuntisuk/sorghum_spikein/README.md

 This is a repository of data and scripts used in the manuscript "A normalization method that controls for total RNA abundance affects the identification of differentially expressed genes, revealing bias toward morning-expressed responses".

 Data used in the analysis are in the 'RData' folder, and R scripts are in the 'scripts' folder.
+**Note: please do not source these codes directly as many of the commands are not wrapped in functions**

 **Scripts**
 - BTx_gene_count_table.R: to tidy gene count table